niels-slotboom/notes/Submanifolds.typ

 == The Normal 1-Form and Normal Vector Field <sectionFoliationTangentBundleDecomposition>

-The choice of a hypersurface foliation of a manifold $cal(M)$ naturally gives rise to a host of associated mathematical objects, each playing its own role in its geometry.
+The choice of a foliation of a manifold $cal(M)$ naturally gives rise to a host of associated mathematical objects, each playing its own role in its geometry.
 Among the most central of these is the normal vector field, together with its corresponding one-form.
 In what follows, we shall first build some intuition for why such an object may be constructed, before proceeding to define it rigorously.

 As we have seen previously, a submanifold $cal(S) subset cal(M)$ induces, at each point $p in cal(S)$, a decomposition
 $